2. SIGNIFICANT ACCOUNTING POLICIES

 Depreciation is provided on written down value method by adopting useful life prescribed under schedule II to the Companies Act, 2013 after retaining 5% of original cost as residual value for Buildings.

 Though the Company measures investment property using cost-based measurement, the fair value of investment property is disclosed in the notes.
-Fair values are determined by a property valuer, having appropriate recognised professional qualifications and recent experience in the location and category of the property being valued.
+Fair values are determined by a property valuer, having appropriate recognized professional qualifications and recent experience in the location and category of the property being valued.

 Investment properties are derecognized either when they have been disposed-off or when they are permanently withdrawn from use and no future economic benefit is expected from their disposal.
-The difference between the net disposal proceeds and the carrying amount of the asset is recognised in the statement of profit and loss in the period of derecognition.
+The difference between the net disposal proceeds and the carrying amount of the asset is recognized in the statement of profit and loss in the period of derecognition.

 2.12 Intangible assets